-Hawkins County Rescue Squad Crewettes are currently excepting applications for membership!
-Meeting are held on the 2nd Thursday of each month at Hawkins County Rescue Squad starting at 6:30 PM.
+Hawkins County Rescue Squad Crewettes are currently accepting applications for membership!
+Meetings are held on the 2nd Thursday of each month at Hawkins County Rescue Squad starting at 6:30 PM.
 For more information on how to join or information about the Crewettes, contact Crewette President Rita Legg at 423-327-3772.

 2021 - 2022 Officers

 Treasurer: Rita Legg

 Chaplin: Hannah Hunter, Tina Morgan, Nikita Ford

 The Hawkins County Crewettes were organized August 7, 1962 with 18 members.
 The organization consists of wives and daughters of the Rescue Squad members.
 The purpose is to aid and assist the Rescue Squad when needed.
 The Hawkins County Crewettes are members of the Women's Auxiliary Tennessee Association of Rescue Squads.
 The crewettes are very proud of their mobile kitchen, which they have worked very hard to pay for through many different projects.
 This kitchen is useful when emergencies arise and the crewettes are called to serve food to the Squad members.
 They are a vital and very necessary part of our Squad activities.